- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 If science can, in fact, delineate the neurobiological link to anorexia, then we may learn how to better treat the illness, which has the highest mortality rate of any mental illness.
 However, anorexia is a somewhat baffling condition in that it attacks both the mind and body.

-Some neurological symptoms can be the result of the self-starvation and low body-mass index indicative of an anorexic.
+Some neurological symptoms can be the result of self-starvation and low body-mass index indicative of an anorexic.
 For example, excessive weight loss can cause shrinkage of the brain’s gray matter4.

 Also, people underweight due to this eating disorder scored higher for depression, anxiety, and obsessiveness than those with anorexia who had restored weight5.
 All of these symptoms, including loss of brain mass, improved with weight restoration.